Coopersmith Career Consulting | Evaluated Learning Experience

 Principles of Health Promotion and Education (HSC-203)

-This is a self-study course that is assessed by a final examination.
-This is a course for students with no prior background in the subject.
-The course begins with a background description of the field and continues with the history of the profession, then shifts to the actual role of the health education professional.
-Focus is placed on the ethics, responsibilities, and required certifications one is required to have in the field.
-Students also learn about theories and planning models of health promotion.
-Additionally, the course teaches the setting for health education and promotion, as well as the agencies involved.
-Finally, the course covers the future of this growing field.
+Version 1 and 2: This self-study course is assessed by a final examination and is geared for students with no prior background in the subject.
+Major topics include: background description of the field, the history of the profession, and the actual role of the health education professional, ethics, responsibilities, and certifications required in the field, theories and planning models of health promotion, and the setting for health education and promotion, as well as the agencies involved and the future of Health Education.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Education, Exercise Science, or Physical Education (1/15).
+Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Education, Exercise Science, or Physical Education (1/15).
+Version 2: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Education, Exercise Science, or Physical Education (1/20 revalidation).